 The LLC formation packet you download includes one-page forms you use to provide customer order instructions, including credit card or alternative payment instructions information.
 You need to fill out one of these customer order instructions forms.

-Fill out Registered Agent Acceptance form.
+Fill out the Registered Agent Acceptance form.

 11. Mail in the LLC application